AbleHealth/team/engineering/code-sample.md

 # Able Health Hiring Assignments

 The goal of the Able Health coding request is to help us obtain some understanding about your coding style and approach, as well as to see something technical you are proud of.
-It helps us when thinking your technical skills as it applies to the typical projects we do.
-Most of our current work is done in some combination of Ruby and Ruby-on-Rails and the typical associated technologies like Javascript and databases.
+It helps us when thinking about your technical skills as it applies to the typical projects we do.
+Most of our current work is done in some combination of Ruby, Ruby-on-Rails, and commonly used technologies like Javascript and Postgres as it applies to the full technology stack.

 Please ensure that the quality of work you submit is consistent with how you'd like to be viewed.